Leobuaa/ios-messaging-tutorial/README.md

 You may test the app, trying to identify problems if any would exist.
 Of course, as a tutorial app, it is far from a practical instant messaging app in many aspects.
 You can modify or expand MiniChat to design your own instant messaging app with some cool new features.

 You may consider other interesting Sinch APIs such as [voice calling](https://www.sinch.com/docs/ios/user-guide/#calling) in the future.

+Thanks to Gaunting Liu for his help writing this tutorial.